primer/react/migrating.md

 ### `Block` props
+The `Block` component supports most of the same props, but the following ones will need to be refactored:

 | Prop | Value(s) | Substitute |
 | :--- | :------- | :--------- |
 | `border` | `true` | `border={1}` |